HOME ABOUT OUR CLUB JOIN US LOCATIONS GRADINGS CONTACT MEMBER LOGIN

 JOJUTSU

-The Art of the Staff
+The Art of the Short Staff

-Jojutsu was developed in the early 17th century as a way of combating the sword.
+Jojutsu is the art of the short staff.
 The Jo is usually 128cm long so gives the user 30cm more reach then a standard katana.

 The art consists of the study of techniques using Jo (short staff) usually against Bokken (wooden sword) and/or Shoto (wooden short sword).